Dead ends on wreath products and lamplighter groups: Lamplighters over free products of finite groups

 Now for any $g\in G\backslash\{e_G\}$, we consider two cases.
 If $g\in B$, then there is a Hamiltonian path from $e_G$ to $g$ so that $\TS{e_G}{g}{G}=|G|$.
 On the contrary, if $g\in A$ then there is a Hamiltonian path from $e_G$ to a neighbor of $g$ and hence $\TS{e_G}{g}{G}=|G|+1$.
 We conclude that $\mathscr{H}(G,S_G)=0$. \end{proof}

-\begin{cor} Suppose that $(H,S_H)$ and $(K,S_K)$ are two finite groups with finite generating sets, which are both either Hamiltonian-connected or Hamiltonian-laceable.
-Then for any group $(A,S_A)$ with unbounded depth, the lamplighter group $A\wr(H*K)$ with the corresponding standard generating set $\std$ has unbounded depth. \end{cor} \begin{proof} Lemma \ref{lem: tsp in hamiltonian connected and hamiltonian laceable graphs} implies that
+\begin{corollary} Suppose that $(H,S_H)$ and $(K,S_K)$ are two finite groups with finite generating sets, which are both either Hamiltonian-connected or Hamiltonian-laceable.
+Then for any group $(A,S_A)$ with unbounded depth, the lamplighter group $A\wr(H*K)$ with the corresponding standard generating set $\std$ has unbounded depth. \end{corollary} \begin{proof} Lemma \ref{lem: tsp in hamiltonian connected and hamiltonian laceable graphs} implies that

 which is precisely the negation of Condition \eqref{eq:general characterization dead ends on free products} in Theorem \ref{thm: general dead ends on free products}. \end{proof} The following corollary characterizes the case of free products of finite abelian groups, generalizing our previous comments about cyclic groups, and covering all possible Cayley graphs.
 One can think of this corollary as saying that among lamplighters over the free products of two finite abelian groups, the only way to get uniformly bounded depth is for the finite groups forming the base to be sufficiently long cycles.